Sinacam/interface/README.md

 Pointers to objects give `interface` reference semantics.
 Otherwise, the stored type must be copy constructible.

+`interface` should generally never be cv-qualified.
+Its use is limited to observing

 Requires C++17.

 Has a default maximum of 8 methods in the interface.
 See impl/README for details.